PracHub

 0

-You are in a remote or hybrid meeting (e.g., a phone screen or cross-functional sync).
-Due to accent clarity or speakerphone/echo, you can’t clearly hear a person’s name or their question.
+You are in a remote or hybrid meeting, such as a phone screen or cross-functional sync.
+Because of audio quality, speakerphone echo, connection issues, or unclear pronunciation, you cannot clearly hear a person's name or question.

 How do you handle this in the moment?
 Describe the specific language and techniques you use to clarify while minimizing disruption to the conversation.